ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/installation.md

 - remove `Zero Latency` as dynamic won't require extra 1ms latency
 - remove `High Quality` as dynamic always stays in high quality
 - remove EQ Match `Weight` & fitting algorithm control
+- support VST3 parameter context menu
+	- In hosts that support this feature, if you right-click on some sliders, a native parameter menu will pop up.
+- support VST3/AAX parameter index
+	- In hosts that support this feature, hosts can map screen locations to parameters, e.g., Cubase "AI Knob".